ehzhang/HELPq/README.md

 To configure login, edit `private/config.json`

-In `private/config.json`, provide the appropriate application id/secret combinations for either facebook or github authentication, or choose to disable them.
+In `private/config.json`, provide the appropriate application id/secret combinations for either Facebook or Github authentication, or choose to disable them.

 #### Branding